Getting Started

 Our matchmaker reference architecture involves several flows of data:

-Deployments API is used to deploy, scale, and manage your Dedicated Servers by Matchmaker,
+Deployments API is used to deploy, scale, and manage your Dedicated Servers by Matchmaker.

 This guide will focus on Matchmaking API and Backfill API.